 There is another reason to take the financial market rates as a standard.
 The actuarial interest rate is about liabilities and commitments, but pension funds also hold assets such as equity and bonds.
 To determine the value of a pension fund's assets we also look to the market and the price of equity and bonds at the time.
 It is important that the value of assets and liabilities is calculated in the same way, otherwise you would be comparing apples and oranges.
 That is why pension funds are required by law to calculate the value of their assets and liabilities on the basis of market value.

 All interest rates are low

 Today's actuarial interest rate is low compared to that of a few years ago.
 The same applies to other types of interest rates: Financial market rates have been falling since the 1970s, and the rates on savings accounts and mortgages have reached historical lows.
+Some rates are even negative at the moment.
 The actuarial interest rate is low because it is based on these market rates.

 An actuarial interest rate that is higher than the market rate?
 Not a good idea.

 Some people say that setting an actuarial interest that is higher that the market rate would allow pension funds to reduce their provisions for future pension commitments.
 They would then have more funds available to pay out more pension benefits.
 In reality however, setting a higher actuarial interest rate would not improve a pension fund's financial position.
 Their assets – their investments – would remain the same.
 Spending these assets now on the basis of a higher actuarial interest rate would mean there is not enough left for future generations.